Lawrence County, Arkansas: 2000 census

 There were 7,108 households, out of which 30.80% had children under the age of 18 living with them, 57.70% were married couples living together, 9.60% had a female householder with no husband present, and 29.50% were non-families.
 26.70% of all households were made up of individuals, and 14.20% had someone living alone who was 65 years of age or older.
 The average household size was 2.42 and the average family size was 2.92.

 In the county, the population was spread out, with 24.00% under the age of 18, 9.60% from 18 to 24, 25.90% from 25 to 44, 23.20% from 45 to 64, and 17.40% who were 65 years of age or older.
 The median age was 38 years.
 For every 100 females there were 93.60 males.
 For every 100 females age 18 and over, there were 89.40 males.

 The median income for a household in the county was $27,139, and the median income for a family was $32,163.
 Males had a median income of $26,288 versus $18,518 for females.
 The per capita income for the county was $13,785.
 About 13.90% of families and 18.40% of the population were below the poverty line, including 25.50% of those under age 18 and 20.10% of those age 65 or over.

 Government

+Government

+The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
+The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
+Representatives are called justices of the peace and are elected from county districts every even-numbered year.
+The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
+The Lawrence County Quorum Court has nine members.
+Presiding over quorum court meetings is the county judge, who serves as the chief executive officer of the county.
+The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court after the 2024 elections is 8 Republicans and 1 Democrat.
+Justices of the Peace (members) of the Quorum Court following the elections are: